 Sand is a naturally occurring element on beaches, and if you live by the sea, chances are you’ll get that sandy feel beneath your feet at home.
 While it’s more annoying than destructive, you’d wish it was easy to get rid of grains of sand to keep your home neat and tidy.

 Whether you have an outdoor shower or not, you need to train your visitors in the practice of de-sanding their feet before they come inside.
-Not everyone may do it properly, so expect to do extra work maintaining a pristine floor and general interior of the house.
+Not everyone may do it properly, so expect to do extra work maintaining the house’s pristine floor and general interior.

 Visitor noise and inconvenience